Zithrill/ZScribe/README.md

 ## Acknowledgments

-This project uses the Anthropic API for generating commit messages.
+This project uses the Anthropic API for generating commit messages and pull request descriptions.